 Kremlin-supported propaganda, disinformation, and information manipulation primarily relies on its advanced network to spread easy-to-understand messages that exemplify a clear narrative of the United States as the aggressor and Russia as the only country brave enough to stand up to U.S. hegemony.
-Essages has been utilizing strategic disinformation tactics since the 1950s to try to influence the perceptions of people worldwide.
-The Russian government has for years included disinformation and misinformation as part of "active measures," or covert influence operations.
-In fact, the word "disinformation" is derived from the Russian term dezinformatsiya (дезинформация).
-Highly coordinated disinformation campaigns are meant to influence the perceptions and actions of others and make it highly difficult to discern between the real and the phony.
+65 Russia has been utilizing strategic disinformation tactics since the 1950s to try to influence the perceptions of people worldwide.
+The Russian government has for years included disinformation and misinformation as part of "active" measures," or covert influence operations.
+66 In fact, the word "disinformation" is derived from the Russian term dezinformatsiya (дезинформация).
+67 Highly coordinated disinformation campaigns are meant to influence the perceptions and actions of others and make it highly difficult to discern between the real and the phony.
 The goal of these campaigns is to weaken perceived Russian adversaries, often by fracturing the bonds of societies in order to try to weaken or cripple alliances in the West, with the goal of ultimately making it possible for Russia to outcompete the United States and Europe.
-(Note: It is not just Russia versus the United States; Russia also uses disinformation against Europe and others, and they used it against Europe and others, and they used it extensively in Ukraine to try to influence events.)
+68 (Note: It is not just Russia versus the United States; Russia also uses disinformation against Europe and others, and they used it extensively in Ukraine to try to influence events.)

-Since 2015, the Kremlin has begun expanding its media influence by creating media cooperation agreements with over 50 local media organizations around the world.69 The messages shared through these networks play on strong emotions and tend to do very well on social media, where users have been shown to interact with content that is emotional in nature.70 Thus, in countries where both the United States and Russia have been working to develop influence, the Kremlin tends to put forth narratives that are easy to understand, play to the emotions, and disingenuously offer a clear good guy-bad guy paradigm.71 Comparatively, the United States has often struggled to offer effective fact-based alternatives to such narratives.
-This is particularly relevant in countries where USAID works to promote democratic governance.

-Factory of Lies: The Russian Playbook is an NBC explainer on how Cold War tactics have continued to be used by Russia as a way of subverting the media.
+Since 2015, the Kremlin has begun expanding its media influence by creating media cooperation agreements with over 50 local media organizations around the world.69 The messages shared through these networks play on strong emotions and tend to do very well on social media, where users have been shown to interact with content that is emotional Factory of Lies: The Russian Playbook is an NBC explainer on how Cold War tactics have continued to be used by Russia as a way of subverting the media.

-Available at: https://youtu.be/hZrfZU-uZqU
+Available at: https://youtu.be/hZrfZUuZqU